 AAS in Fire Science

-The Associate of Applied Science in Fire Science program at Kaplan University gives students the opportunity to study the fundamentals of firefighting, fire safety, and fire investigation.
-Learn more about the Associate of Applied Science in Fire Science degree here.
+The Associate of Applied Science in Fire Science program at Purdue University Global provides students the opportunity to study the fundamentals of firefighting, fire safety, and fire investigation.
+Find out more about the Associate of Applied Science in Fire Science degree here.

 Official Program Name: